marmelab/react-admin/docs/Admin.md

 # `<Admin>`

 The `<Admin>` component is the root component of a react-admin app.
-It allows to configure the application adapters and UI.
+It allows to configure the application adapters, routes, and UI.

 `<Admin>` creates a series of context providers to allow its children to access the app configuration.
 It renders the main routes and layout.
 It delegates the rendering of the content area to its `<Resource>` children.